Quotes for student use, extracted from various questions people have asked me about sound and design.

 What is your definition of being creative?
 Do you always take complete creative control?

 It's maybe overly-simplistic, but one way of viewing creativity is that it is simply coming up with ideas, and finding solutions to problems.
 Usually the director has overall creative control, and for each project I negotiate with them how much creative input I'm going to have.
 Sound is a developing art in theatre, so respect does not come automatically, it has to be earned.
 I have to be very diplomatic in earning this respect by making directors feel that they can place that trust in me.
 With some directors I have a lot of creative input, and with others I may work creatively but in a more techinical way.
 Often, the more I get to know and work with a director, the more creative input they will hand over to me.
 Since I began work in the mid 1990's, I'm finding that directors are increasingly sound literate, and keen to use sound design in their productions, which makes for an easier collaboration.

 What sort of advice would you give to someone who wants to enter this field?

 This is not an easy industry - the hours are very long and unsociable.
-The money is poor and the career path is very variable and subject to luck.
+It can take a number of years before you establish a steady income stream.
+The career path is very variable and subject to luck.
 If you love it, do it, but be prepared for a long haul.
 Most of the learning takes place when you finish studying.

 You work for yourself, what advantages and disadvantages are there in doing this ?

 You have to maintain a very large contact base to stay in work consistently.
-You need to live close to a major metropolitan centre to do this.
+I think you need to live close to a major metropolitan centre to do this, though many commute long distances in order to avoid city living.
 Being self-employed you receive no benefits or holiday pay, and you have to keep careful track of your finances and bookings.

 Work is often at short notice so it is difficult to plan long-term commitments such as holidays.
 On the plus side you mostly work your own hours and you can wear what you like!